Trethewey House built in 1919 for B.C. lumber baron Joseph Ogle “J.O.” Trethewey.

 Located next to Trethewey House is the Heritage Gallery, a reproduction of an original building used to house the Trethewey family automobiles, Joey’s motorcycle and pony.

-Today, Joey’s Playhouse serves as a one-room pioneer classroom.
-Joey’s Playhouse, was rebuilt with the support of a BC Community Spirit Abbotsford 2000 grant funded by the Province of British Columbia and the MSA Museum Society (now Heritage Abbotsford Society).
+Joey’s Playhouse was rebuilt with the support of a BC Community Spirit Abbotsford 2000 grant funded by the Province of British Columbia and the MSA Museum Society (now Heritage Abbotsford Society).
+It is not open to the public at this time.

 Upper Sumas Train Station